-The CityLink Tulla Widening (CTW) project – between Bulla Road and Power Street – is being funded by Transurban and supported by project partners VicRoads and CPB Contractors.
-The CTW project has also partnered with Landcare Australia to manage and deliver two urban Landcare projects along the CTW project corridor in consultation with local communities.
+The CityLink Tulla Widening (CTW) project – between Bulla Road and Power Street – was funded by Transurban and supported by its project partners.
+The CTW project partnered with Landcare Australia to manage and deliver two urban Landcare projects along the project corridor in consultation with local communities.

 Project locations and activities

-Site located on Moonee Ponds Creek Reserve at the end of Union Street in Brunswick.
+Located on Moonee Ponds Creek Reserve, opposite Union Street in Brunswick.

-Site located along the Moonee Ponds Creek Channel entering from Hope Street in Brunswick West.
+Brady Reserve is located along the Moonee Ponds Creek opposite CityLink, and can be reached from Hope Street in Brunswick West.

 Project works have involved increasing the level of understorey (ground cover) plants, to enhance existing planted areas at the reserve, including work undertaken by Melbourne Water, Moreland Council and the Friends of Moonee Ponds Creek.
 View map